Serializer

 When de- resp. rehydrating is required by an interface requiring a

-based on a class hierarchy is
+non-serializable member, a CustomSerializer<T> based on a class hierarchy is

 not appropriate, as interface custom serialization is orthogonal to the class